jackkguan/HR8404-Data/readme.md

      notes: miscellaneous information

 ### Replication
-Download the two replication files in this repository [replication-code.rmd](https://github.com/jackkguan/HR8404-Data/blob/main/replication-code.rmd) and [replication-data.csv](https://github.com/jackkguan/HR8404-Data/blob/main/replication-data.csv).
+Download the two replication files in this repository: [replication-code.rmd](https://github.com/jackkguan/HR8404-Data/blob/main/replication-code.rmd) and [replication-data.csv](https://github.com/jackkguan/HR8404-Data/blob/main/replication-data.csv).
 Launch the replication code in R Studio and update the replication data's file path as needed based on where it is located in your local environment.
-The replication code only requires one R package (estimatr).
+The replication code utilizes one R package (estimatr) which will launch when the code is run.

 ### Issues & Questions
 Feel free to reach out by [email](mailto:jackguan@berkeley.edu).